ptarmiganlabs/butler-docs/content/en/docs/concepts/incident mgmt tools/new relic/_index.md

 ## New Relic screen shots

+Sample New Relics dashboards are found below.

+Please note that some of the charts (server RAM, CPU, user sessions etc) in these dashboards use data from Butler SOS.
+Butler provides data for failed/aborted reloads tables and charts.

 {{< imgproc new-relic-dashboard-1.png Resize "x640" >}} New Relic metrics & incident dashboard (light mode) {{< /imgproc >}}

+{{< imgproc new-relic-senseops-1.png Resize "x640" >}} New Relic metrics & incident dashboard (dark mode, different time range than previous dashboard above). {{< /imgproc >}}

+{{< imgproc new-relic-senseops-2.png Resize "x640" >}} Detailed information about failed reloads, including the last part of the script log, is available from within New Relic dashboards. {{< /imgproc >}}

+{{< imgproc new-relic-senseops-3.png Resize "x640" >}} Butler SOS metrics in a dark mode New Relic dashboard. {{< /imgproc >}}

 {{< imgproc new-relic-alert-overview-1.png Resize "x640" >}} New Relic incidents overview page (dark mode) {{< /imgproc >}}